ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: System Design and Implementation

 \subsection{Implementation}

-We implement \nameS for the popular ARM Cortex-M architecture, using Fuzzware \cite{fuzzware} (commit d047baf) as the given firmware fuzzer and \texttt{angr} \cite{angr} (9.2.61) as the DSE engine.
-The implementation in Python, C, and Bash consists of two parts: an instrumented copy of Fuzzware's harness and a program that builds stateful MMIO models from a detailed execution trace.
-It takes $\sim$1100 lines of code to build the first part, $\sim$2000 lines to build the second, and $\sim$240 lines to coordinate the two and Fuzzware.
-In the first part, we have also modified Fuzzware's harness.
-It will then accommodate \name's MMIO models and follow the same execution path as its instrumented copy when running with the same test case.
-To achieve the latter, Fuzzware's harness will count native BBs rather than translation blocks in the firmware under test for firing IRQs periodically during firmware execution.
+We implement \nameS for the popular ARM Cortex-M architecture, using Fuzzware \cite{fuzzware} (commit 28ce2dc) as the underlying firmware fuzzer and \texttt{angr} \cite{angr} (9.2.61) as the DSE engine.
+This implementation in Python, C, and Bash contains (1) an instrumented copy of Fuzzware's harness and (2) a program that builds MMIO data-chunk models from a detailed firmware trace.
+The two parts require $\sim$1650 and $\sim$3200 lines of code, respectively, plus another $\sim$250 lines for integration with Fuzzware.
+Fuzzware's harness is modified to support \name's models and to follow the same path as its instrumented copy when executing the same test case.
+To achieve the latter, it counts native firmware BBs instead of translation blocks when scheduling periodic firmware IRQs during execution.

-Fuzzware and \nameS run concurrently on different cores (see Sec.~\ref{sec:eval} for their core counts).
-Fuzzware tests ES firmware nonstop and outputs a list of the covered BBs for each test case. \nameS will determine the test case of interest in each run with these BB lists, as described in Sec.~\ref{sec:workflow}.
-It starts a new run when (1) such a test case exists and (2) Fuzzware did not cover new BBs or deploy new MMIO models in the last $N=10$ minutes.
-We recommend $5 \le N \le 30$ for 24-hour firmware fuzzing so \nameS will provide new MMIO models for Fuzzware frequently enough without disrupting Fuzzware's input mutations too often.
+Fuzzware and \nameS run concurrently on different cores (see Sec.~\ref{sec:eval} for core counts).
+Fuzzware continuously tests firmware and records the BBs covered by each test case. \nameS selects the test case to analyze in each run based on these records, as described in Sec.~\ref{sec:workflow}.
+It starts a new run when such a test case exists and Fuzzware has not covered more BBs or deployed new MMIO models for $N=10$ minutes.
+We recommend $5 \le N \le 30$ for 24-hour fuzzing such that \nameS can provide new MMIO models frequently enough without disrupting Fuzzware's input mutations too often.

-\nameS starts each run by running the instrumented harness with the test case of interest to generate a detailed execution trace described in Sec.~\ref{sec:harness}.
-The harness identifies the IRQ context of each visited BB using Fuzzware's NVIC implementation.
-It detects function calls and returns by monitoring the ARM SP, LR, and PC register values.
-It logs the values of the ARM special registers for IRQ handling to the trace. \name's DSE will use this information to avoid running an ISR at a forbidden time.
+\nameS starts each run by executing the instrumented harness with the selected test case to obtain a firmware trace described in Sec.~\ref{sec:harness}.
+The harness identifies the {\em BB context} of each visited BB using Fuzzware's NVIC implementation and our call-stack monitoring patches that support coroutines.
+Also, it logs the ARM special registers used for IRQ handling, preventing \name's DSE from executing ISRs at illegal times.
+Finally, it ignores a DTA sink that is a RAM read if no non-memory instruction in the same BB context uses the associated sources, as the read then represents data movement rather than data use.